MicrosoftDocs/architecture-center/docs/ai-ml/architecture/azure-openai-baseline-landing-zone-content.md

 The platform team owns and maintains these centralized resources to optimize overall organizational spend and provide governance.
 This architecture assumes that these resources are pre-provisioned and considers them dependencies.

-- **Azure Firewall in the hub network** is used to inspect and restrict egress traffic.
+- **Azure Firewall in the hub network** is used to route, inspect, and restrict egress traffic.
+Workload egress traffic is traffic going to the Internet, cross-premises destinations, or to other application landing zones.
 Compared to the baseline, this component is new in the architecture.
 Generally speaking, Azure Firewall isn't cost-effective or practical for each workload team to manage their own instance.
 - **Azure Bastion in the hub network** provides secure operational access to workload components and also allows access to Azure AI Studio components.
 In the baseline architecture, the workload team owned this component.
 - The **spoke virtual network** is where the workload is deployed.
-In the baseline architecture, the workload team owned this network.
+In the baseline architecture, the workload team own this network.
 - **User-defined routes** (UDRs) are used to force tunneling to the hub network.
 This component is new in the architecture.
 - **Azure Policy-based governance constraints** and `DeployIfNotExists` (DINE) policies are part of the workload subscription.
 These are extra policies that exist over what was described in the baseline.
 These policies can be applied at both the platform-team owned Management Group level or applied to the workload's subscription directly.
 - **Azure Private DNS Zones** to host the `A` records for private endpoints.
 Relative to the baseline, this component is moved to the hub and is platform managed.
+See [Private Link and DNS integration at scale](/azure/cloud-adoption-framework/ready/azure-best-practices/private-link-and-dns-integration-at-scale).
 - **DNS resolution service** for spoke virtual networks and cross-premises workstations.
 This usually takes the form of Azure Firewall DNS Proxy or Azure Private DNS Resolver.
 The choice of technology is obfuscated from workload teams and not a decision your workload team makes.
 In this architecture, this service resolves private endpoint DNS records for all DNS requests originating in the spoke.
 - **Azure DDoS Protection** is used to protect public IPs against distributed attacks.
-Generally speaking, DDoS Protection isn't cost-effective for each workload team to manage their own protection plans.
+Generally speaking, DDoS Protection isn't cost-effective for each workload team to manage their own protection plans and therefore centralized to platform teams.

 > [!IMPORTANT]
 > Azure landing zones provide some of the preceding resources as part of the platform landing zone subscriptions, and your workload subscription provides other resources.
 Many of the resources are part of the connectivity subscription, which has additional resources, such as Azure ExpressRoute, Azure VPN Gateway, and Azure Private DNS Resolver.
 These additional resources provide cross-premises access and name resolution.
 The management of these resources is outside the scope of this article.